gouthamans14/CustomerReviewAnalytics/README.md

 # CustomerReviewAnalytics
-Objective:  Customer behavioural analysis and Review analysis on the Ecommerce website.
+Objective:  Customer behavioural analysis and Review analysis on the Women Clothing Ecommerce website.

 Task Performed:
 1) Performing EDA on the date to understand the patterns.